Russ Harvey Consulting - Computer and Internet Services

 I strongly recommend a stand-alone email client for your primary form of email communication, particularly you need to keep copies of important messages over the long term.

-That way you can archive your mail on your computer without having to pay for increased storage or suddenly finding out that you've lost all access to your mail if your ISP goes out of business or changes their email hosting service.
+You can archive your mail on your computer without having to pay for increased storage or suddenly finding out that you've lost all access to your archived mail if your ISP goes out of business or changes their email hosting service.

 Dying Email Services

-Many of us remember “@Home” email addresses that were used all across North America but later failed.
-The sale of Shaw might see that happen again for customers using @shaw.ca mailboxes even though Rogers has promised clients that won't happen.
+The sale of Shaw might see that happen again for customers using @shaw.ca mailboxes even though Rogers has promised that won't happen.

 Return to top